linkmalloc/proudbisayabai.ph/_posts/2022-03-04-the-fog-house.md

 author: "Therese Pacaña"
 layout: post
 title: "The Fog House: Instagram-worthy Panoramic View at the Top of Cebu"
-description: "If you've been thinking about rewarding yourself by taking a break, The Fog House will make your vision into a reality"
+description: "Whether you want to get away from the hustle and bustle of the city or have your own one-of-akind exclusive house party experience, The Fog House has you covered."
 categories:
   - destination
 tags:
   - cebu
+  - busay
-  - cnu
+  - mountain
-  - student
+  - getaway
 views: "10"
 img_big_1000x600: https://d3hukd8e3cn3kb.cloudfront.net/images/posts/the_fog_house/20.jpg
 img_big_3000x1144: https://d3hukd8e3cn3kb.cloudfront.net/images/posts/the_fog_house/cover.jpg